ribs.emitters.GaussianEmitter

 sigma

-Standard deviation of the (diagonal) Gaussian distribution when the archive is not empty.
+Standard deviation of the (diagonal) Gaussian distribution.

 solution_dim

-The dimension of solutions produced by this emitter.
+Dimensionality of solutions produced by this emitter.

 upper_bounds